Ten new cases of coronavirus in Iran, two dead: officials

 Health officials had called on Thursday for the suspension of all religious gatherings in Qom.

-The cases in Iraq have affected the neighboring region.
+The cases in Iran have affected the neighboring region.

 The United Arab Emirates announced two new coronavirus cases on Saturday, an Iranian tourist and his wife, the state news agency WAM reported, raising the total number of coronavirus cases in that country to 13.